-In college, he attracted the attention of the Cleveland Indians, who drafted him in the 2nd round in 1991.
+In college, he attracted the attention of the Cleveland Indians, who drafted him in the 2nd round in the 1991 amateur draft.
 In the minors, he was to suffer shoulder and wrist injuries, which slowed down his progress.

-Starting at Watertown in 1991, the next season he was in Kinston in the Carolina League, hitting .278.
-In 1993, he was at Canton / Akron in the Eastern League, hitting .269, and then he blossomed in Charlotte in Triple A, posting averages of .327/ ~.397/.505 in 1994.
+Starting with the Watertown Indians in 1991, the next season he was with the Kinston Indians in the Carolina League, hitting .278.
+In 1993, he was with the Canton-Akron Indians in the Eastern League, hitting .269, and then he blossomed with the Charlotte Knights in Triple A, posting averages of .327/ ~.397/.505 in 1994.
 That got him a look-see at the major league level.

-He was to have multiple knee operations, and miss all of 1997.
+He was to have multiple knee operations, and missed all of 1997.
+He was then selected by the Tampa Bay Devil Rays in the expansion draft following that season.
 1998 was spent in the minors, where Perry played in only 15 games at three different stops.

 His nickname on the White Sox was "The Milkman."